El Paso suspect appears to have posted anti-immigrant screed

 Titled “The Inconvenient Truth,” it railed against the dangers of mass immigration and warned that Hispanics will eventually take over the economy and government.
 The writer argued that attacking “low-security” targets was a way to “fight to reclaim my country from destruction.”

-Investigators increasingly believe these are the words of 21-year-old suspect Patrick Crusius, who surrendered shortly after Saturday’s rampage, and they are looking closely at the writing as they consider whether to prosecute the slaughter of 20 people and the wounding of 26 more as a hate crime.
+Investigators increasingly believe these are the words of 21-year-old suspect Patrick Crusius, who surrendered shortly after Saturday’s rampage , and they are looking closely at the writing as they consider whether to prosecute the slaughter of 20 people and the wounding of 26 more as a hate crime .

 “We have to attribute that manifesto directly to him,” El Paso Police Chief Greg Allen said Sunday at a news conference.
 “And so we’re going down that road.”